Warren Ham

-Warren Ham (born October 26, 1952) is an American saxophonist, singer, and multi-instrumentalist.
+Warren Lee Ham (born October 26, 1952) is an American saxophonist, singer, and multi-instrumentalist.
 He is best known for playing with Kansas (1982), Toto (1986–1988, and since 2017) and Ringo Starr & His All-Starr Band (since 2014).

 Career

-During the early '70s, Warren and his brother Bill formed The Ham Brothers Band and included Ira Wilkes on bass, Red Young on piano and organ and Dahrell Norris on drums.
+During the early '70s, Ham and his brother Bill formed The Ham Brothers Band and included Ira Wilkes on bass, Red Young on piano and organ and Dahrell Norris on drums.
 The group recorded for Texas producer Huey P. Meaux.
 Despite critical acclaim for the work, the album never made it in the marketplace.
 It was soon taken out of print.

-In 1978 The Ham Brothers band had replaced Wilkes and Young with Bob Parr and Ken Rarrick, both from the acclaimed jazz education program at the University of North Texas.
+In 1978, The Ham Brothers band had replaced Wilkes and Young with Bob Parr and Ken Rarrick, both from the acclaimed jazz education program at the University of North Texas.
 Later that same year, David Gates, of Bread fame, hired the Ham Brothers to tour as part of Bread.
 The act was then billed as David Gates and Bread.
-A year later pop diva Cher secured the services of the same band.
-When Cher recorded the project album Black Rose, Warren joined the band for the recording and the subsequent supporting tour.
+A year later, pop diva Cher secured the services of the same band.
+When Cher recorded the project album Black Rose, Ham joined the band for the recording and the subsequent supporting tour.

 In his early years, Ham was a vocalist and played the reeds for the Fort Worth, Texas based Bloodrock (1972–74).
 Ham appeared on the last two Bloodrock albums: Passage and Whirlwind Tongues.

-Warren Ham has also toured with Kansas in the John Elefante era (in 1982, played additional keyboards, flute, alto and soprano saxophones, harmonica and backing vocals), Toto (1986–1988, and since 2017), and Donna Summer (1983).
-He toured with Olivia Newton-John in 2006 as an instrumentalist and vocalist performing John Travolta's part with Newton-John on her No. 1 Grease hit, "You're The One That I Want", as well as backing vocals.

-When Kerry Livgren left Kansas to form his own Christian rock band AD, Ham went with him as the new band's lead singer.
-Ham appeared on the first, second and fourth of AD's four albums: 1) Timeline 2) Art of the State and 3) Prime Mover.